Last Updated on January 6th, 2020

 The downside of using inexpensive hydrocortisone creams like Cort-Aid or much more expensive products like Soothe as Needed Hydrocortisone Lotion and DERMAdoctor Handy Manum Medicated Skin Repair Serum with 1% Hydrocortisone is that eventually these products thin the skin.
 This leaves the skin even more vulnerable to allergies.
 When people use even more hydrocortisone, the skin thins even more, causing a vicious cycle of allergy and irritation that inevitably leads to slow-to-heal wounds on the skin.

 It’s also tempting to treat skin allergies with antihistamines.
 These over the counter medications are also inexpensive and immediately effective.
-The problem with antihistamines is that they may stop itching and reduce redness, but they do nothing about the underlying problem and the older versions cause drowsiness and loss of coordination.
+The problem with antihistamines is that they may stop itching and reduce redness, but they do nothing about the underlying problem and the older versions cause drowsiness, headache, and loss of coordination.

 There are also several treatments that require a doctor’s OK that work when appropriately prescribed: